rlivingsus/misc/heart.md

 ## New up top

+### 1.11.22 Message from Sound Family Health
+-Nicole Waite stated that the initial referral was faxed on 11.30.21 but will resend on 1.11.22

 ### 1.11.22 Called UW Medicine
 -Spoke to Aida and she talked to the Pulmonary dept. who said they did not receive a fax
 -Will let Dr. Hoffman know to send fax to 206.598.3621